LauritsSkov/Introgression-detection/README.md

 ```

 A site has to be callable in the 1000 genomes project (denoted P in the callability file) and not in a repetitive region (denoted N) in the repeatmask file.
+You can change the Ps and Ns in the python code or comment out the use of one of the files depending on what format your callability files are in.

 The small script below does this for chromosome 17:

 ```bash
 python MakeMask.py {repeatmaskfile} {callabilityfile} {windowsize} {chromosomename} {outprefix}